-Extended school and off-site arrangements
+Extended School, out of school providers and off-site arrangements

-All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
+All extended and off-site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
 Where extended school activities are provided by and managed by the school, our own child protection and safeguarding policy and procedures apply.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.